sahana/eden/docs/en/dev/environment.rst

 Running the tests
 -----------------

-We have drifted away from the convential way of keeping the tests with the source itself.
+We have drifted away from the Django way of keeping the tests with the source itself.
 All the tests are in a single folder called 'tests' which you can find at the root of e-cidadania.
-By default, the test runner is configure to run all the tests present in the test folder.
+By default, the test runner is configured to run all the tests present in the test folder.